-7.48 Several policies are expected to have minor or significant negative effects on resource use and waste, including Policy ST1: Bassetlaw's Spatial Strategy, Policy ST2: Residential Growth in Rural Bassetlaw, ST12: Visitor Economy, Policy ST15: Provision of Land for Housing, ST54: Transport Infrastructure and ST56: Safeguarded Land as well as site allocation Policies ST6: Cottam Priority Regeneration Area, 21: HS6 - Trinity Farm, Retford and 27: HS12 - Ordsall
+7.48 Several policies are expected to have minor or significant negative effects on resource use and waste, including Policy ST1: Bassetlaw's Spatial Strategy, Policy ST2: Housing Growth in Rural Bassetlaw, ST12: Visitor Economy, Policy ST15: Housing Distribution, ST54: Transport Infrastructure and Improvement and ST56: Safeguarded Land as well as site allocation Policies ST6: Cottam Priority Regeneration Area, 21: HS6 - Trinity Farm, Retford and 27: HS13 - Ordsall South.

-South, Retford.
 This is because these policies would result in development within Minerals Safeguarding Areas and as such may result in the sterilisation of finite mineral resources.
 However, effects are dependent on the exact locations of development and whether sterilisation of mineral resources may already have occurred in the case of previously developed sites.

-7.49 Several Local Plan policies include criteria that will encourage sustainable resource use and promote the waste hierarchy, such as Policy ST10: Existing Employment Sites, Policy ST35: Design Quality and Policy ST50: Reducing Carbon Emissions, Climate Change Mitigation and Adaptation.
+7.49 Several Local Plan policies include criteria that will encourage sustainable resource use and promote the waste hierarchy, such as Policy ST7: Employment Sites, Policy ST33: Design Quality and Policy ST48: Reducing Carbon Emissions, Climate Change Mitigation and Adaptation.
 In addition, Strategic Objective 11 seeks to make more sustainable use of land and resources and minimise waste generation.